 Family Chess Night at Greenwich Country Day School – January 2020

-It’s always fun to get together with our students and their families in a social setting.
-So, when our schools host a Family Chess Night, you can be sure our instructors will be there to answer questions and to encourage parents to play chess with their children.
-Thanks to our PTA chess coordinators, DeAnne Sneddon, Karla Farach and Joe Day, and Greenwich Country Day School for hosting, and to our chess teachers NM Ricardo Perez-Billinghurst, FM Ramon Lorente-Pupo, and Danny Rade.
+It’s always fun to get together with our students and their families in a social setting, so when our schools host a Family Chess Night, you can be sure our instructors will be there to answer questions and to encourage parents to play chess with their children.
+Thanks to our PTA chess coordinators, DeAnne Sneddon, Karla Farach, and Joe Day, to Greenwich Country Day School for hosting, and to our chess teachers NM Ricardo Perez-Billinghurst, FM Ramon Lorente-Pupo, and Danny Rade.
 As you can see, a good time was had by all!

 Fall 2019 Programs in Sunrise and South Florida

 In the Fall of 2019, NSCF’s Florida programs twice welcomed visits from Executive Director FM Sunil Weeramantry.
 On the first trip he guest taught at Bair Middle School in Sunrise.
 A few days later, NM Evan Rabin guest taught at the same school.
 We had several Mayor’s Chess Challenge events, including in the cities of Lauderhill and Tamarac, and Robert McKenzie taught an intro class for the Boca Raton library, our first effort outside of Broward County.